 - Who holds these inventories and in what form?

-- Where could we still see additional growth in inventories?
+- Where could we see future inventories increases or reductions?

-- How much of these inventories is "excess" or "unobligated?"
+- How much of these inventories is pipeline versus strategic?

-- How much of these inventories is readily available to the market?
+- How much of these inventories can be considered "excess?"

-- What is the likely future course of disposition for both commercial and government-held inventories?
+- What is the likely future course of disposition for government-held inventories?

-- What is the future impact of inventories on each of the three nuclear fuel component markets (uranium, conversion, and enrichment)?
+- What is the potential future impact of inventories on the three nuclear fuel component markets (uranium, conversion, and enrichment)?

-As this is the second edition of this report, we have made several important enhancements to the previous edition, including:
+As this is the fourth edition of this report, we have made several important enhancements to the previous editions and added new content to address the current market conditions, including:

-- New insights into the level of utility forward coverage rates and how these may evolve in the coming years
+- Provided new insights into the level of utility forward coverage rates and how these may evolve in the coming years.

 Why Purchase this Report?

-Combining UxC's extensive and unparalleled experience and knowledge of the nuclear fuel markets, this report provides detailed data and information along with practical analysis of all the critical factors affecting global nuclear fuel inventory levels and future holdings.
+Combining UxC's extensive and unparalleled experience and knowledge of the nuclear fuel markets, this 2022 edition provides detailed data and information along with a practical analysis of all the critical factors affecting global nuclear fuel inventory levels and future holdings.

 - Utility inventory levels by country/region, including U.S., EU, Japan, and China